 Browns Pass Hartenstein Lake Trail is a 5.9 mile moderately trafficked out and back trail located near Buena Vista, Colorado that features a lake and is rated as difficult.
-The trail is primarily used for hiking, fishing, and snowshoeing and is accessible from June until October.
+The trail is primarily used for hiking, fishing, and snowshoeing and is best used from June until October.

 Head west on Main Street out of Buena Vista, which turns into Cottonwood Pass,drive to the Denny Creek Trailhead.